darkn3rd/script-tut/README.md

   - Ruby
   - VBScript (Windows)

 In the future, I could expand to other languages such as LUA, JavaScript (Node.js), and JScript (WSH).
-If I am really bored I could even do REXX, bug I'll probably likely moe onto advanced topics in the given langauges, as this is more bang for buck in audience, knowledge growth, and job skills.
+If I am really bored I could even do REXX, bug I'll probably likely moe onto advanced topics in the given languages, as this is more bang for buck in audience, knowledge growth, and job skills.

 ## Content